Abdulrahman-Ahmed1020/landing-page/README.md

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

-## What-I-did
+## What I did in app.js

 I create three function.

+#### first function

+- addItemInNav - i created it to create items into navbar.

+#### second function

+- viewPort - i created it to know section position.

+#### third function

-first function - addItemInNav - i created it to create items into navbar. second function - viewPort - i created it to know section position. third function - addActiveClass - i created it to put or remove your-active-class
+- addActiveClass - i created it to put or remove your-active-class

-all ot these i did it in app.js
+### what i did in styles.css

-when in styles.css i did it
-i made the scroll-beavior smooth to give the scroll the soul
+- i made the scroll-beavior smooth to give the scroll the soul